wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 At present, any user can invoke the `readingList` REST API via the `readingListApp` application (i.e., using its token) and update the same reading list.
 To allow multiple users to use the application and maintain unique reading lists, you need a front-end application that allows each user to log in with a unique user ID.

-In this step, let's deploy a pre-designed front-end application for the REST API, configure Asgardeo as the identity provider, and invoke the REST API with a unique user ID.
+In this step, let's deploy pre-designed front-end application.
+This application is designed to personalize the readingList based on the user ID that it obtains from its identity provider.
+To enable the application to obtain the user ID, let's configure Asgardeo as the identity provider.

 #### Step 2.4.1: Set up the front-end application